Menu

 Suspension of Driver’s Licence

-• For new drivers and drivers who are 21 or younger, suspensions start at 60 days and increase for subsequent offences, up to a maximum of 18 months.
+• For new drivers and drivers who are 21 or younger, suspensions start at 60 days.
+This increases up to a maximum of 18 months for subsequent offences.

-• For experienced drivers, suspensions start at 3 days and increase for subsequent offences, up to a maximum of 90 days.
-If there was a passenger under the age of 16 in the car the suspensions start at 7 days and increase for subsequent offences up to a maximum of 120 days.
+• For experienced drivers, suspensions start at 3 days.
+This increases up to a maximum of 90 days for subsequent offences.
+If there was a passenger under the age of 16 in the car, the suspensions start at 7 days.
+This increases for subsequent offences up to a maximum of 120 days.

 Vehicle Impoundment

-• Impoundment starts with 3 days for a 1st offence and increases with subsequent offences up to 14 days.
+• Impoundment starts at 3 days for a 1st offence.
+This increases up to a maximum of 14 days for subsequent offences.

-• For any drivers, if there was a passenger under 16 in the car impoundment starts at 7 days for a first offence and increases for subsequent offences up to 60 days.
+• For any drivers, if there was a passenger under 16 in the car, impoundment starts at 7 days for a first offence.
+This increases up to 60 days for subsequent offences.

-• The registered owner will be responsible for towing and storage costs, but could start a court action to recover those costs from the driver in situations where the owner and driver are not the same individual.
+• The registered owner of the vehicle is responsible for towing and storage costs.
+If the owner was not the driver, the owner could start a court action to recover those costs from the driver.

 Mandatory Impaired Driving Education

-• For a 2nd offence the Alcohol and Drug Education Program is required to be completed within 120 days.
+• For a 2nd offence, the Alcohol and Drug Education Program must be completed within 120 days.

-• For a 3rd offence Addiction Assessment is required and you must comply with any recommendations from your counsellor before your driver’s licence can be reinstated.
+• For a 3rd offence, an addiction assessment is required.
+You must comply with any recommendations from your counsellor before your driver’s licence can be reinstated.

 Mandatory Ignition Interlock for Repeat Offenders

-Ignition Interlock requires drivers to provide a breath sample before the vehicle will start and will prevent the vehicle from starting if alcohol is detected.
+Ignition interlock requires drivers to provide a breath sample before the vehicle will start.
+It will prevent the vehicle from starting if alcohol is detected.
 It also requires and records random breath samples while the vehicle is running.
 You will be responsible for installation and maintenance costs.

-Repeat offenders must install an ignition interlock device on any vehicle they drive.
+• If you fail 3 or more roadside tests for alcohol within 10 years, you must install an ignition interlock device on any vehicle you drive.

 Voluntary Ignition Interlock

-• If you choose to install ignition interlock it must be installed for the 120 days regardless of when your suspension ends.
+• If they choose to install ignition interlock, it must be installed for the 120 days regardless of when the suspension ends.

 Loss of Safe Driver Recognition Points

-• You may have to pay a penalty depending on your current safety rating.
+• You may also have to pay a penalty depending on your current safety rating.

 How helpful was this article?